-Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) uction Research Question 0 Points Does not provide any indication of the research question.
-7 Points Alludes to the research question.
+Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Research Question 0 Points Does not provide any indication of the research question.
 9 Points Explicitly states the research question.
 10 Points Includes an engaging and creative opening that effectively draws the reader into the research topic and explicitly states the research question.
-Chapter 1: Introduction Research Participants, Setting, & Design O Points Does not provide a brief overview of the study participants, setting, or research design.
-7 Points Provides a brief overview of one of the following: study participants, setting, research design.
+Chapter 1: Introdu Research Participants, Setting, & Design 0 Points Does not provide a brief overview of the study participants, setting, or research design.
 9 Points Provides a brief overview of two of the following: study participants, setting, research design.
 10 Points Provides a brief overview of the study participants, setting, and research design.
-Research Rationale 0 Points Does not articulate a rationale for undertaking the study.
-7 Points Articulates a rationale for undertaking the study that is confusing or unconvincing.
-9 Points Articulates an appropriate rationale for undertaking the study.
+Research Rationale 0 Points Does not articulate a rationale for undertaking the study. undertaking the study that 9 Points Articulates an appropriate rationale for undertaking the study.
 10 Points Articulates an appropriate rationale for undertaking the study that draws on relevant research.

-Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Chapter 2: Literature Review Summary and Analysis of Relevant Literature 0 Points Accurately summarizes fewer than five empirical studies related to the thesis research.
-14 Points Organizes the literature review into at least two relevant topics and accurately summarizes at least five total empirical studies related to those topics.
+Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) erature Review Relevant Literature 0 Points Accurately summarizes fewer than five empirical studies related to the thesis research. review into at least two relevant topics and accurately summarizes at least five total empirical studies related to those topics.
 18 Points Organizes the literature review into three relevant topics, accurately summarizes at least eight total empirical studies related to those topics, and briefly explains how the studies relate to the thesis research.
 20 Points Organizes the literature review into three relevant topics, accurately summarizes and analyzes at least ten total empirical studies related to those topics, and briefly explains how the studies relate to the thesis research.
-Synthesis of Relevant Literature O Points Ends the chapter by accurately synthesizes the information from fewer than two of the literature review topics.
+Literature 0 Points Ends the chapter by accurately synthesizes the information from fewer than two of the literature review topics.
 7 Points Ends the chapter by accurately synthesizing the information from two of the literature review topics.
 9 Points Ends the chapter by accurately synthesizing the information from all three literature review topics.
 10 Points Ends the chapter by accurately synthesizing the information from all three literature review topics and reiterating how it relates to the study. all in-text citations constitutes 0 Points Includes in-citations for all sources.
 More than six errors in completeness and/or accuracy are present.
 7 Points Includes in-citations for all sources.
 Four to six errors in completeness and/or accuracy are present.
 9 Points Includes in-citations for all sources.
 One to three errors in completeness and/or accuracy are present.
 10 Points Includes in-citations for all sources.
 Citations are complete and accurate.